mantidproject/mantid/docs/source/release/v3.8.0/direct_inelastic.rst

 -------------

 - A fitting function was added (:ref:`CrystalFieldMultiSpectrum <func-CrystalFieldMultiSpectrum>`) that fits crystal field parameters to multiple spectra simultaneously.
-- A preliminary python interface to the Crystal Field functionality was added.
+- A preliminary python interface to the Crystal Field functionality was added (:ref:`Crystal Field Python Interface`).
 It includes classes for defining a problem, performing a fit and basic plotting facilities.

 MLZ & TOFTOF
 ------------